siberianfox/g2wiki/g2-in-Studio6.md

 2. Plug in the ICE USB port.
 The VM should recognize it and bong at you.
 Go into the `Project/Properties` tab in AS6 and set the `Tool` to be the SAM ICE.
 Upgrade the ICE firmware if it asks you to.
 Set JTAG Clock to `I don't know yet`.

 3. Plug the Olimex adapter cable into the ICE and onto the Due.
 The cable from the connector on the Due should exit over the Due's USB port - i.e. if you are looking the the Due and ATMEL reads right side up, the cable exits to the right of the board.
-Someone put the JTAG too close the the 4 pin 0.100 header, but it still makes good enough contact.
+Someone at Arduino put the tiny JTAG connector too close the the 4 pin 0.100 header and it doesn't seat fully, but it still makes good enough contact.

 4. Go to the `Tools/Device Programming` tab and select the SAM-ICE.
 Set the device to be `ATSAM3X8E`.
 Select `JTAG` interface and hit `Apply`.
 Hit `Read` to